deepdesign/waxvalue/scripts/discogs-setup-guide.md

    - Go to http://localhost:3000/dashboard
    - Click "Connect to Discogs"
    - You should be redirected to the real Discogs OAuth page
-   - After authorizing, you'll be redirected back to WaxValue
+   - After authorizing, you'll be redirected back to Waxvalue

 3. **Verify connection**:
    - Your Discogs account should be connected